xxiMiaxx/frontend-nanodegree-arcade-game/README.md

  ## **Getting Started**
 ---
-In order for you to enjoy this game you'll need : web browser, and an internet connection.
+In order for you to enjoy this game you'll need : web browser, and an internet connection, then load index.html into your favorite browser.

   ## **How To Play**
 ---